learn-co-curriculum/phase-0-pac-2-intro/README.md

 **select** a different path.
 There's a poem by Robert Frost about it:

 > Two roads diverged in a yellow wood,
-> And sorry I could not travel both .
+> And sorry I could not travel both
-> And be one traveler .
+> And be one traveler, long I stood

 In this case, the traveler is Ruby, traveling fatefully down the default sequence.
 We, as programmers, create a fork, a "split" in fate, and ask Ruby to